Software applications

 • What is blue/green deployment? - A blue/green deployment is a change management strategy for releasing software code.

 • What is business intelligence (BI)?
-A detailed guide - Business intelligence (BI) is a technology-driven process for analyzing data and delivering actionable information that helps executives, managers and workers make informed business decisions.
+A detailed guide - Business intelligence, or BI, is a technology-driven data analysis process that helps an organization's executives, managers and workers make informed business decisions.

 • What is business intelligence architecture (BI architecture)? - A business intelligence architecture is a framework for the various technologies an organization deploys to run business intelligence and analytics applications.